anmpog/personal-site-astro/src/blog/build-a-spotify-widget-pt-2.md

 ```

-In your `.env` file, store your app's client secret, client ID, and the refresh token you got back from successfully authenticating my app.
+In your `.env` file, store your app's client secret, client ID, and the refresh token you got back from successfully authenticating your application.

 Your `.env` file should look similar to this when you are done: